Ary123-cmyk/ParkourX/README.md

 # ParkourX
-For the whitehatjr competition if you have trouble opening the regular game, use the stable version
+For the whitehatjr competition.
+ If you have trouble opening the regular game, use the stable version